Aseedholm/Aseedholm/README.md

-- 👋 Hi, I’m @Aseedholm.
-- 👀 I’m interested in learning about and designing complex, scalable, and performant distributed applications.
-- 🌱 I’m currently learning about best practices in backend development.
+Hello, my name is Andrew Seedholm.

+I am a developing Software Engineer with an interest in program architecture, best development practices, and creating software to solve menial/monotinious tasks.

-- 📫 How to reach me  - Aseedholm@gmail.com / (508) 982-4725.
+You can reach me at - Aseedholm@gmail.com / (508) 982-4725.